Depression

 Brain Chemistry

-Genetics are responsible for the brain systems that directly lead to depression-related chemical imbalances.
-However, they are still considered a risk factor for developing depression—not a cause.
+Brain chemistry is responsible for the brain systems that directly lead to depression-related chemical imbalances.
+However, they are still considered a risk factor for developing depression, not a cause.

 Trauma and Stressful Events